How to Set up Laptops for Employees Working Remotely

 - Set up folders that sync, so that remote workers have no trouble accessing company information and storing files.

 - Remote employers should set up a VPN to secure the system and reduce the risk of hacks.
 Choose a Remote employee VPN that works well without affecting speed.
 Some VPN networks offer good protection but at a cost.
-You need to check multiple options and pick one that fits your remote worker needs and company size.
+You need to check multiple options before picking one that fits your remote worker needs and company size.

 - Install a reliable remote desktop software so that your team can solve issues remotely.
 Most remote desktop programs offer software licensing that allows companies to install these on other devices.